-The BCA assumes that 2.03% (Commuting Bike Rate in Knoxville) of working households without a vehicle will be induced to ride to work.
-This corresponds to 24 new bike commuters in the 1.0-mile (1,600 meter) area around project.
+The BCA assumes that 2.03% (Commuting Bike Rate in Knoxville) of working households without a vehicle within 1.0 mile of the project was used to determine will be induced to ride to work.
+This corresponds to 70 new bike commuters in the 1.0-mile (1,600 meter) area around project.